JuliaData/DataFrames.jl/sphinxdoc/source/reshaping_and_pivoting.rst

     d = stack(iris, [:SepalLength, :SepalWidth, :PetalLength, :PetalWidth])

-Note that all columns must be of the same type.
-Currently, there is no type coersion.
+Note that all columns can be of different types.
+Type promotion follows the rules of ``vcat``.

 The stacked DataFrame that results includes all of the columns not specified to be stacked.
 These are repeated for each stacked column.